These are all the roadworks starting in Preston this week - from closures to temporary traffic lights

 Below is a full list of the affected roads, how long the work is scheduled to last and the reason for the roadworks taking place this week.

-Why: utility repair and maintenance works, excavate joint bay with track in carriageway to install cable for new supply
+Why: utility repair and maintenance works, excavate jointbay in footway to install and joint cable for new connection to ev charger

 Photo: Google Maps